-Insulin resistance or prediabetes is characterized with a high insulin level.
+Insulin resistance or prediabetes is characterized by a high insulin level.
 N.M.
-Kaplan names insulin resistance as one of 4 risk cardiovascular risk factors named as the "deadly quartet" along with hypertension, hypertriglyceridemia, and low, high-density lipoprotein cholesterol (HDL).
+Kaplan names insulin resistance as one of 4 risk cardiovascular risk factors of the "deadly quartet" along with hypertension, hypertriglyceridemia, and low, high-density lipoprotein cholesterol (HDL).
 (3)

 Along with these risks, IR is associated with:

-- fatty liver possibly leading to cirrhosis and possibly liver cancer (4);
+- fatty liver possibly leading to cirrhosis and less commonly liver cancer (4);

 - acanthosis nigricans, a skin condition characterized by areas of dark, velvety discoloration in body folds and creases such as the back of the neck, armpits and groin (5);

 - male pattern baldness, in women too (6);